pkp/omp-user-guide/en/chapter5/production.md

 You will need to choose the recipients, add a subject line, and compose a message.
 You also have the option of attaching a file.
 Hit the *OK* button to create the discussion and inform the recipients.

 **Publication Formats**: The final production files are listed here.

+Once the publication formats are all in place, create a new catalog entry (see Catalog Entry above for details) to have the submission appear on the website.